An enduring vision of modern living

 Isokon Plus

 The original graphic identity was designed by Bauhaus professor László Moholy-Nagy.
-Informed by a visit to the company’s extensive archives, refining the word marque was an exercise of sensibility and restraint.
-The introduction of the ‘plus’ symbol is a nod to collaboration with designers like Marcel Breuer and Barber & Osgerby, a hallmark of the brand since the very start.
+Our work to refine the word marque was informed by a visit to the company’s extensive archives; the introduction of the ‘plus’ symbol is a nod to collaboration with designers like Marcel Breuer and Barber & Osgerby, a hallmark of the brand since the very start.

 For ease.
 Forever.